memfault/interrupt/_drafts/cortex-m-breakpoints.md

 Let's start by taking a look at how breakpoints are handled with GDB.

 > A full discussion of debug interfaces is outside the scope of this article but more details can be found in [our post on the topic]({% post_url 2019-08-06-a-deep-dive-into-arm-cortex-m-debug-interfaces %}).
-We'll recap the parts relevant for this post below.
+We'll recap the parts relevant to this post below.

 At a high level, `gdb` (the "client") interfaces with the embedded MCU via a `gdbserver` (in our case SEGGER's JLinkGDBServer).
 The protocol talked between the gdb "client" and the gdb "server" is referred to as "GDB Remote Serial Protocol" (**GDB RSP**)[^4].